What are your best memories from your travels? Is it about the places you visited? Or the people you met?

 What a phenomenal experience!
 We would never have known about the free tickets, had we not been staying with locals.

 These opportunities presented themselves as we traveled to other parts of South America.
 It was the case in Talca, Chile where our host Rosita told us about the local festival.
-We got to discover the local foods and culture, which you can read more in our article Chilean local festival.
+We got to discover the local foods and culture.

 Be curious about what is happening at your travel destination.
 When you stay with locals you get the inside scoop on local events and festivals!